 Jeffrey Meldman is a Senior Lecturer and former Director of Undergraduate Programs at the MIT Sloan School of Management.

-Meldman’s key areas of interest include intellectual property and computer privacy.
-He focuses on the legal protection of privacy in computer-based information systems, intellectual property rights in computer software, and formal models of legal substance and procedure.
+Meldman’s key areas of interest include intellectual property and privacy.
+He focuses on the legal protection of privacy in computer-based information systems, intellectual property rights in computer software, and formal models of law and legal procedure.
 He currently teaches a patent law course designed for graduate and undergraduate students in all MIT departments.
-Meldman has served as chairman of the Massachusetts Security and Privacy Council and as a member on the committees of the National Academy of Sciences and the Congressional Office of Technology Assessment.
+Meldman has served as chairman of the Massachusetts Security and Privacy Council and as a member on committees of the National Academy of Sciences and the Congressional Office of Technology Assessment.
 He also has served as advisor to the Federal Judicial Center.

-Meldman holds an SB, an SM, and a PhD in electrical engineering and computer science from MIT, as well as a JD from Harvard Law School.
+Meldman holds SB, SM, and PhD degrees in electrical engineering and computer science from MIT, as well as the JD degree from Harvard Law School.